ymedlop/gitops-homelab/README.md

 * **Cluster Addons** - set of applications that have to be installed on every cluster.
 * **Cluster Groups** - ability to split the clusters fleet into multiple groups and customize each group independently.
-* **Snowflake Clusters** - ability to customize the applications configuration on a per-cluster basis.

 ## Prerequisites